elixir-fintech/double_entry_ledger/pages/AsynchronousEventProcessing.md

 - Queue commands via `CommandApi.create_from_params/1`; each command is immutable and idempotent.
 - `CommandQueueItem` tracks the background lifecycle; workers process commands per instance with OCC and retries.
 - Monitor queue state through `CommandStore` and read projections through the existing stores once the queue item reaches `:processed`.
-- Tune throughput and retry behaviour via the `:event_queue` config and Oban settings.
+- Tune throughput and retry behaviour via the `:command_queue` config and Oban settings.

 For more details, explore: